brooklynrail/brooklynrail-platform/content/events/2020/10/robert-storr-on-philip-guston-with-phong-h-bui.md

 title: Robert Storr on Philip Guston with Phong H. Bui
 summary: Art critic, curator, artist, and educator Robert Storr will join the Rail's publisher and artistic director Phong H. Bui for a conversation on Philip Guston.
-We'll conclude with a performance by artist and composer Samita Sinha.
+We'll conclude with a poetry reading.
 people:
   - person: robert-storr
     event_bio: Robert Storr, preeminent art critic, curator, artist, and educator,